abdelazziz20/demo-repo/README.md

 # demo-repo
-Thhis is my readme file for my demo-repo
+This is my readme file for my demo-repo